JulianOzelRose/TRR-SaveMaster/README.md

 There is a consistent difference of 0x3800 between each savegame, so that value can be used as an iterator when cycling through savegames.
 When a savegame slot is empty, the space will be occupied by null padding.
 There are a number of ways to check if a savegame is present in the slot.
-One way is to check if the level index falls within a valid range for the game, and if the save number is not equal to 0.
+One way is to check if the level index falls within a valid range for the game.
 See the example below.

 ```
 for (int i = 0; i < 32; i++)